 U.S. Supreme Court

 Before co-founding Fucile & Reising LLP in 2005, Mark was a litigation partner and an in-house ethics counsel at Oregon's largest law firm.
 Mark grew up in Portland and returned here after serving as a captain with the U.S. Marines.

 Mark has been recognized by Super Lawyers and Best Lawyers in America and is rated AV by Martindale-Hubbell.
 He received the Multnomah Bar Award of Merit in 2010 and the Washington State Bar Association Professionalism Award in 2022.

 Mark has handled hundreds of products liability cases since the late 1980s, including jury trials in Oregon state and federal courts.
 Mark has defended both national and Northwest manufacturers in cases involving automobiles, trucks, consumer and industrial goods, building products and heavy equipment.
 Mark has particular experience in asbestos product liability defense and regularly defends clients in that area in both Oregon and Washington.
 Mark is a member of the Oregon State Bar's Products Liability and Litigation Sections, the Oregon Association of Defense Counsel, the Washington Defense Trial Lawyers, the Defense Research Institute and the invitation-only International Association of Defense Counsel.
 Mark has also written for the Oregon State Bar Litigation Journal, the Oregon Association of Defense Counsel Verdict, DRI's For the Defense and IADC's Defense Counsel Journal.

 During his career, Mark has handled over 250 real estate condemnation cases in Oregon, including many jury and court trials over possession, the right to take and valuation.
 Mark has both prosecuted and defended direct and inverse condemnation cases involving a wide variety of commercial, residential, industrial and specialty properties in Oregon state and federal court.
 Mark has also handled the "court side" of land use cases for developers.
 Mark has contributed articles on condemnation to the Oregon State Bar Real Estate & Land Use Digest and has written articles on Oregon condemnation procedure and valuation for the Oregon State Bar Litigation Journal.
-Mark is a member of the Oregon State Bar's Real Estate & Land Use Section and the ABA Litigation Section's Real Estate Litigation and Condemnation Committee.
+Mark is a member of the Oregon State Bar's Real Estate & Land Use Section.

 | | | | | | |